kevinkoo001/CCR/README.md

 # Compiler-assisted Code Randomization (CCR)
 ## Update News
+04/25/19 CCR supports handwritten (standalone) assembly files.
+Because LLVM does not generate any internal MBB/MF structure, we silently skip fixup updates.
+Technically, it is difficult to obtain basic block boundaries from the compiler thus CCR excludes randomization for an object file generated from standalone assembly.
+Note that LTO also ignores optimization for such object files.

 10/08/18 A randomizer (`prander`) partially supports updates for a `.debug_info` section.
 It is just experimental.
 A `.debug_line` section has to be updated as well.

 07/08/18 CCR internally checks if an object file is compiled from the source code that includes assembly (none/inline/standalone).
-This information will help randomization at function level in case of standalone assembly later.
+This information will help randomization at the function level in case of standalone assembly later.

 ## Overview
 **CCR** is a hybrid method for enabling practical and generic code randomization